Kirsten817/COMP9001-Final-Project/README.md

 * Realistic Stat Tracking: Tracks strikes, balls, outs, base occupancy, and pitcher performance after every pitch to simulate an authentic game pace.
 * Base-Stealing Mechanism: Speedy runners may attempt to steal bases.
 As the catcher, your reaction time within a limited window determines whether the runner is caught or succeeds.
 * End-of-Inning Summary and Outcome Feedback: The inning automatically ends after three outs or three runs allowed, with varied performance-based commentary reflecting your success.

+💡 Hint: While fastballs are easy to control, they’re also easier for batters to hit.
+Try mixing in more sliders and changeups, especially to high inside or high outside zones.
+Batters can be surprisingly tricky.
+Keep them guessing!😊